frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 5
+Chapter 6
 ---------
-This chapters examples contain the app with add routes!
+This chapters examples contain the examples for using sessions.

 Make the example work